 In this article, we will discuss the relationship between cortisol and depression and how this hormone influences mental health.
-Additionally, we will provide practical stress management tips to help mitigate the effects of cortisol and support overall well-being.
+Additionally, we will provide practical stress management tips to help manage the effects of cortisol and support overall well-being.

 [signup]